infoLab204/pseudoDB1/install_workflow/README.md

 Note on db_type Values:
     1. null: Use this when constructing a new pseudo-database.
-    2. [dbSNP Name]: Use this when calling variants using an existing dbSNP.
+    2. dbSNP Name: Use this when calling variants using an existing dbSNP.
-    3. [pseudoDB Name]: Use this when calling variants using a previously generated pseudo-database.    <br><br>
+    3. pseudoDB Name: Use this when calling variants using a previously generated pseudo-database.    <br><br>
 Note: Certain species may lack established dbSNP resources.

 #### Option A: GATK4 Workflow Execution